ekozat/courses_select_manager/sprint4/sprint4_docs/userStories.md

    ```
 - The POST request should add the course to the database's 'coursesDB' table if the course code is distinct and does not already exist there.
 - The POST request should be designed to handle potential server-side errors or connection failures.
 If such errors occur, it should return a response with an HTTP status code of 500.

+# Sara Adi's User Stories

+**Title:** Backup Database for DELETE Requests

+**Priority:** High

+**Estimate (in hrs):** -

+**User Story:** As a database admin / user, I want to ensure that when a DELETE call is requested, a seperate database for deleted entries is used, instead of the intial full load database.

+**Acceptance Criteria:**
+- There should be at minumum two tables in the database.
+- One has all courses including those that were previously deleted (initially entry).
+- The second is the table with the updated, DELETED courses removed
+- Any DELETE request will use the second table.